Kernel Density Machines: Applications

-Our third main result provides testable implications of KDM.\footnote{Note that \eqref{nullh} implies that $g_0=p_\star$.
-However, the converse does not hold, because the orthogonal projection of $g_\star-p_\star$ onto $\overline{\Ima J_\Pa}$ can be zero also when \eqref{nullh} does not hold.}
+The following theorem provides testable implications of KDM.\footnote{Under the assumption that the kernel $k$ is universal in the sense that $\overline{\Ima J_\Pa}=L^2_\Pa$, or equivalently $\ker J_\Pa^\ast=\{0\}$, the converse of Theorem~\ref{lthmnullh} also holds: \eqref{nullh1} implies \eqref{nullh}.
+This follows from~\eqref{hlambdaeqpre}.
+On the other hand, \eqref{nullh} implies that $g_0={p}$.
+However, the converse does not hold, because the orthogonal projection of $g_\star-{p}$ onto $\overline{\Ima J_\Pa}$ can be zero also when \eqref{nullh} does not hold.}

-\begin{theorem} Assume that the kernel $k$ is universal in the sense that $\overline{\Ima J_\Pa}=L^2_\Pa$.
-Then hypothesis \eqref{nullh} holds if and only if